|In the name of

 [2:185] Ramadan is the month during which the Quran was revealed, providing guidance for the people, clear teachings, and the statute book.
 Those of you who witness this month shall fast therein.
 Those who are ill or traveling may substitute the same number of other days.
 GOD wishes for you convenience, not hardship, that you may fulfill your obligations, and to glorify GOD for guiding you, and to express your appreciation.

-Zakat, the obligatory charity for Muslims is such an important requirement that God says He reserves His mercy for those who give it (7:16).
+Zakat, the obligatory charity for Submitters (Muslims) is such an important requirement that God says He reserves His mercy for those who give it (7:156).
 The Quran teaches us that Zakat is given on the day of harvest namely, whenever we ‘harvest’ or earn income (6:141).
 But people give their Zakat only once a year in Ramadan which can turn out to be wasteful, besides being economically unsound.
 Since Zakat can also be given as food, is not uncommon to hear of needy people waste or refuse perishable food because of surplus food receipts.
 But Zakat given throughout the year brings about constant circulation of wealth and periodic relief to the needy.
 Imagine what would happen to a poor person who received Zakat just once a year and it was stolen or misplaced.
 Can the poor person afford to wait for the next Ramadan?

-Many people believe that the fast can only be opened with select foods such as a pinch of salt or date fruit.
-Some go even further by importing dates from Mecca or Medina because they believe that it those dates that must be eaten, not just any other dates from God’s spacious and bounteous Earth.
+Many people believe that the fast can only be opened with select foods such as a pinch of salt or dates (dried fruit).
+Some go even further by importing dates from Mecca or Medina because they believe that those dates that must be eaten, not just any other dates from God’s spacious and bounteous Earth.
 These are false rules which find their root in Hadith.
 The dietary prohibitions specified in Quran are applicable at all times and do not make distinction among foods during Ramadan or any other time (2:187, 13:4).
 Believers are free to end or start a fast with whatever food they want (even dates), provided they do not make a religious law out of it and attribute it to God (7:32).

 International Community of Submitters / Masjid Tucson